laila-ba/pixar-eccomerce/README.md

     - When a new user registers successfully, their profile is created automatically.

   - ### Log Out / Log in
-    - A validation error will appear if username/e-mail and/or password were incorrect.It doesnt specify which field is incorrect so that malicious users don't know specifically which field was incorrect.
+    - A validation error will appear if username/e-mail and/or password were incorrect.
+It doesnt specify which field is incorrect so that malicious users don't know specifically which field was incorrect.
     - Users can log in using their existing Pixar Account.
     - The login validation form will display a validation message if either password or username/e-mail are left empty.
     - If the user clicks on 'Forgot Password', they are navigated to a page where they are asked to enter their e-mail address.
 They will then receive an e-mail with a link to reset the password and also remind them what their username is.
 When the link is clicked, the user is asked to enter the new password twice.
 If this is successful, the user is navigated to a success page with a button to redirect the user back to the login.